steaks/blueprint-docs/docs/architecture.md

 ```

-### Hooks
+### Tasks

-Hooks wrap typescript functions.
-Hooks can be triggered by events or state changes.
+Tasks wrap typescript functions.
+Tasks can be triggered by events or state changes.
 And they can inject state variables as parameters into the function being invoked.

-#### Simple hook
+#### Simple task

-This simple hook wraps the function `myFunc` and will be invoked when the app is initialized.
+This simple task wraps the function `myFunc` and will be invoked when the app is initialized.

 ```typescript
 //server